 For a gourmet treat like sliced wild salmon lying over a cantaloupe coulis and strawberries bed with its salad – it’s good value for money.
 Also, if you arrived here, tell the waitress to bring you a portion of rabbit in bread crust with figs and cherry compote accompanied with a bottle of Nerello Mascalese wine.
-Feels like a great big hug in your plate!
+Feels like a great big hug on your plate!

 Another good thing is that you can read online its own wine and spirits list.
-Soon you will be able to choose and reserve in advance the bottle to enjoy with your meal.
+Soon you will be able to choose and reserve in advance the bottle to enjoy your meal.

 Sicilian food is a real mixed bag – a fusion cuisine that’s influenced by French, Arabic and North African settlers.
 Don’t leave Sicily without trying…

 Gattò di patate: The combination of mashed potatoes enriched with eggs, butter and grated cheese will leave you speechless.
 Also, there are countless variants: ragout and peas, sauce and fried eggplant, ricotta and ham, cheese and mortadella, vegetarian with broccoli sauce and provolone.
-But, the only secret stays in potatoes: must be transformed in a delicious yellow pasta with boiled eggs.
+But, the only secret stays in potatoes: must be transformed into a delicious yellow pasta with boiled eggs.

 Spaghetti ai ricci: Have you ever eaten sea urchins?
 In Italy, they are called ricci and considered a delicacy for all nationalities.
 The chef doesn’t cook the sea urchins, they are mixed with hot spaghetti at the time of serving for an indescribable aroma.
 It’s a little bit expensive, but that’s because it takes about 15 sea urchins for one portion of pasta.

-Pasta alla Norma: One of the most famous classic Sicilian dish, pasta alla Norma is an appetizing combination of eggplant, tomato sauce and salted ricotta.
-Named after an opera written by Puccini, this local dish isn’t hard to make it, but all the vegetables used must have an amazing texture full of flavours and colors in your bowl.
+Pasta alla Norma: One of the most famous classic Sicilian dishes, pasta alla Norma is an appetizing combination of eggplant, tomato sauce and salted ricotta.
+Named after an opera written by Puccini, this local dish isn’t hard to make it, but all the vegetables used must have an amazing texture full of flavours and colours in your bowl.
 Put some basil over the pasta and be ready to pamper your senses.

 Cassata siciliana: Born in Palermo, cassata is a traditional sweet decorated with candied fruits, pistachios, and ricotta.
-It’s consumed in the cold seasons and it’s covered with a shell of marzipan, and decorative designs for unique taste.
+It’s consumed in the cold seasons and it’s covered with a shell of marzipan, and decorative designs for a unique taste.
 The traditional shape of this dessert is made in the form of a rectangle, square, or box.

 Frutta Martorana: Wherever you’ll go, you’ll find these exquisite marzipan sweets which are perfectly reproducing vegetables and fruits.
-After 500 years from its invention, they appear in almost every Sicilian pastry-shops windows.
+After 500 years from their invention, they appear in almost every Sicilian pastry-shops window.
 What’s the legend?
 In the Middle Ages, the nuns were waiting for an esteemed visitor: the Archbishop of Palermo.
 Being early November, the front garden was empty, without any kind of flowers or leaves in the trees.
 So, they decided to sculpt fruits from marzipan and hang them from the trees to impress their guest.
-Everybody was so excited and since then, the Frutta Martorana has become famous throughout the all region.
+Everybody was so excited and since then, the Frutta Martorana has become famous throughout all the region.

 Each region of Sicily has its own influence from the Arabs, Greeks, Spanish and French settlers contributing to the unique Sicilian taste.
-From a variety of pastas and dishes teeming with sardines, tuna, anchovies and prawns to stewed vegetables, cheeses and sweet ice cream, it is impossible to forget the amazing cucina siciliana.
+From a variety of pasta and dishes teeming with sardines, tuna, anchovies and prawns to stewed vegetables, cheeses and sweet ice cream, it is impossible to forget the amazing cucina siciliana.
 Hope we’ve awakened your appetite and you are ready to prepare your luggage for a truly gourmet experience right here in Sicily!
-The secret ingredient is always a good company and a glass of red wine.
+The secret ingredient is always good company and a glass of red wine.
 Don’t stress!
 Do your best!
 Forget the rest!